Support - Payroll, HMRC, and RTI

 You may have heard that RTI is linked to BACS payments in some way.
 The answer to this is yes and no!
 Most small businesses pay their employees in cash, cheque, or more usually these days via an on-line payment facility provided by their bank.
 In which case, you don't need to worry about the link between RTI and BACS.
 However, if you pay your employees by BACS using BACS software on your PC or network, and you have a BACS Service User Number, then you have a problem.
-HMRC will require you to place a cross reference (a hash code) in each BACS record that relates to each employee record in the XML file that will be sent to HMRC via your payroll.
+HMRC will require you to place a cross reference (a hash code) in each BACS record that relates to each employee record in the XML file that will be sent to HMRC via your payroll (the FPS).
 While Adminsoft Accounts supports RTI, it does not currently produce output suitable for BACS transmission, and so does not support this cross referencing.
-As most small businesses use an on-line payment facility provided by their bank, this is not an issue.
+As most small businesses use an on-line payment facility provided by their bank, this is not likely to be an issue.

 As far as I know, Adminsoft Accounts will be the ONLY free payroll available to businesses with over 9 employees!

 One word of caution, HMRC are VERY particular about how data is presented to them, and what that data contains.
 Everything is checked as soon as it's sent, and if there's anything at all they don't like, the whole lot is rejected.
 This is made worse by HMRC's error messages which are often vague, and frequently misleading.
-As HMRC change their requirements from tie to time, and particularly at the start of each tax year, it's very important you keep your software right up to date.
+As HMRC change their requirements from time to time, and particularly at the start of each tax year, it's very important you keep your software right up to date.